-1.1 The purpose of this report is to present the draft Renfrewshire HSCP Primary Care Improvement Plan to the Integration Joint Board for noting.
+1.1 The purpose of this report is to present the final Renfrewshire HSCP Primary Care Improvement Plan - July 2018 (Appendix 1) to the Integration Joint Board for approval.
+This plan was approved by the GP Subcommittee of the Area Medical Committee on 31 July 2018.